prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-videooutstreamadunit-ios.md

 # VideoAdUnit: AdUnit
 {: .notoc}

 The VideoAdUnit is a subclass of the [AdUnit]({{site.baseurl}}/prebid-mobile/pbm-api/ios/pbm-adunit-ios.html) class.
-Use the VideoAdUnit object to create and configure a video outstream ad unit in your app.  '
+Use the VideoAdUnit object to create and configure a video outstream ad unit in your app.

+Currently Google Ad Manager is the only supported ad server.
+Subsequent releases will provide support for additional ad servers.
+{: .alert .alert-info}

 - TOC
  {:toc}